derogab/maze/README.md

 # Maze

 <h3>Goal</h3>
-The computer has to pretend to be inside a maze of a fixed size, chosen by the user, and to add, if necessary, exit/s, specifying graphically the shortest way.
-The maze can have squares (places from which it is possible to start or in which there is no way out) and it has to say whether there is or there is not a way out.
+The computer has to pretend to be inside a maze of a fixed size, chosen by the user, and to add, if necessary, exit/s, showing the shortest way.
+The maze can have squares (places from which it is possible to start or in which there is no way out) and it has to prove whether there is or there is not a way out.